-An accomplished young musician, in high school Johnson served as the concertmaster of the Illinois All-State Choir, and upon graduating in 1967 she received a full scholarship to study music at the University of Illinois.
+An accomplished young musician, in high school Johnson served as the concertmaster of the Illinois All-State Choir, and upon graduating from Proviso High School in 1966 she received a full scholarship to study music at the University of Illinois.
 Her assigned mentor during orientation week was an upperclassman named Robert Johnson, and the pair quickly fell in love.
 Two years later, in 1969, they married.
 Sheila Johnson sewed her own wedding dress from an "idiot-proof" McCall's pattern and the ceremony cost a grand total of $50.

 In 1971, two years after her marriage, Johnson graduated from Illinois with a bachelor's degree in music performance and education.
 After her graduation, Johnson moved to Washington, D.C.
 There she landed a job teaching violin at the prestigious Sidwell Friends School, while her husband took a job with the Public Broadcasting Corporation.
 To supplement her meager teacher's salary, Sheila Johnson also began teaching private violin lessons out of her home.